 This opulent resort offers the enticing bonus of being within walking distance of one of the best golf courses in Asia.
 Chic rooms at the resort feature super-comfort beds, air-conditioning, seating areas, mini-bars, satellite televisions, bathrooms with bathtubs, outdoor rain-showers and verandas.
 In addition to discounted green fees on the Schmidt-Curley designed golf course, the Highlands Resort has a swimming pool, a spa, a state-of-the-art fitness centre and a restaurant…more info & booking

-During the day, white songthaew shared taxis run from a rank near Warorot Market, and the west bank of the Ping River, and terminate at Mae On Market.
+HOW TO GET TO SAN KAMPHAENG AND MAE ONDuring the day, white songthaew shared taxis run from a rank near Warorot Market, and the west bank of the Ping River, and terminate at Mae On Market.
 The market is at the junction of Highway 1317 and the access road for San Kamphaeng hot springs.
 En route, the songthaews stop at Bo Sang and San Kamphaeng Town.
-Getting to other destinations in Mae On requires hiring a red songthaew, hiring a car or motorbike, or booking a private tour with the local tour agencies.
-The Puka Resort and Flight of the Gibbon are among the establishments which offer transfer services from Chiang Mai.